 Small paper lanterns are released on the water, bring their owners' wishes

-- The Old Town’s center. - Along the banks of Hoai River
+- The Old Town’s center. - Along the banks of the Hoai River

 Being one of the most romantic destinations of Vietnam, a visit to Hoi An will be perfect for couples to bring memories that are beyond expectations.
 What is more magical than knowing that your love will last forever by whispering a wish?
 Best friend travel is great, too.
 This lovely town has many things waiting for both of you to discover.

-The Floating Festival happens in the 16th of Thadingyut - the seventh month of the Myanmar calendar, to welcome Buddha and his disciples returning after 3 months preaching of Lent.
+The Floating Festival happens on the 16th of Thadingyut - the seventh month of the Myanmar calendar, to welcome Buddha and his disciples returning after 3 months of the preaching of Lent.
 Shwe Kyin Festival is less famous than the Loy Krathong Festival of Thailand in scale, but it is truly intimate.

 The celebration starts at dawn.
-Men and women in the neighborhood gather along the Shwe Kyin River that is the main stage of the festival.
-Traditional troupes perform Burmese dances and songs on boats, local take part in boat racings in the excited cheering of spectators on both banks.
-As the night falls, thousands of paper lanterns will be floated on the water in a ritual which is believed to bring good fortune.
+Men and women in the neighborhood gather along the Shwe Kyin River which is the main stage of the festival.
+Traditional troupes perform Burmese dances and songs on boats, locals take part in boat racings in the excited cheering of spectators on both banks.
+As the night falls, thousands of paper lanterns will be floated on the water in a ritual that is believed to bring good fortune.
 Firework displays will light up the dark sky while floating candles illuminate the water underneath.

 Along the banks of Shwe Kyin River, Shwe Kyin village.

-Everyone who love culture and tradition of the Lower Myanmar.
+Everyone loves the culture and tradition of Lower Myanmar.